rossjrw/tars/README.md

   self` will return `false`; if it _is_ present but no values were provided, `'argname' in self` will return `true`, even though either way the value is identical (`[]` for `"*"` and `XXX TODO` for `"?"`).
-* A boolean arg is always present (and an `'arg' in self` check will always return `true`) regardless of whether it was actually specified.
-If it was not specified, its value is `false`.

 ## Other bits